lyzidiamond/lyzidiamond.github.com/_posts/2013-09-24-external-geojson-and-leaflet-the-other-way.md

     </body>
     </html>

 There are two main differences.
 First of all, the link relation in the `<head>` is gone.
-Second, the first argument to the jQuery getJSON method is different.
+Second, the first argument to the jQuery `getJSON()` method is different.
 Instead of using some additional jQuery code to identify the linked JSON and pull out the content, we just simply pass the JSON file _itself_ into the method.
-(The second argument remains the same, a callback function upon successful "getting" of JSON.)
+(The second argument remains the same, a callback function upon successful "getting" of the JSON file.)
 Everything else is the same.
-And as you [can see](http://lyzidiamond.com/cupcakes_fail.html), it looks [exactly the same](http://lyzidiamond.com/cupcakes.html).
+And as you [can see](http://lyzidiamond.com/cupcakes/cupcakes_fail.html), it looks [exactly the same](http://lyzidiamond.com/cupcakes/cupcakes.html).

 <h2>This is great!
 Should I just use this instead of link relations all the time?</h2>